wdfhai/README-generator/readme.md

 ### Contact

-- My Github name is a.
+- My Github name is wdfhai.
-- For any questions or comments, please reach out to me on LinkedIn at a.
+- For any questions or comments, please reach out to me on Email at wd.fhai@outlook.com.

 ### Summary

-aa
+I hope you enjoy using this application.
+For any comments or questions, please contact me.
+Cheers!